How to get your pet adoption application approved

 It’s easy to get confused by all the different terms – shelter, humane society, rescue group, pound, impound, holding facility, adoption agency, etc. What is the difference?

 The meanings of these words vary from city to city or county to county.
 Each community is different.
 Yes, this is very confusing.

 Some pounds serve as the city’s public shelter and will adopt dogs out to the public.
 They are often less picky about who can adopt.
 Other pounds will only allow rescue groups to obtain the dogs.

 Familiarize yourself with the shelter system for your own city or county.
-Look up the various web sites or make phone calls to find out which animals are available for adoption to the general public.
+Look up the various websites or make phone calls to find out which animals are available for adoption to the general public.
 Emails often go unanswered due to staff/volunteer shortage.
 So calling is usually better.